symfony2admingenerator/GeneratorBundle/Resources/doc/admin/builder-filter.md

 ### Configuring the scope filter

 Previously, we showed the filter `signedIn` in the scope.
-These filters are available by default and thus they must be created.
+These filters are not available by default and thus they must be created.
 This is done in the `ListController` of your admingenerator bundle, in the `Controller/youradmin` folder.
 For example (when using Doctrine):